mcarvin8/sf-decomposer/README.md

 - `sf decomposer decompose`
 - `sf decomposer recompose`

-Both commands need to be ran somewhere inside your Salesforce DX git repository, whether in the root folder (recommended) or in a subfolder.
-This plugin will determine the root folder of this repository and read the `sfdx-project.json` file in the root folder.
-All package directories listed in the `sfdx-project.json` file will be processed when running this plugin.
+Both commands need to be ran in the root folder of your Salesforce DX git repository.
+This plugin will read the `sfdx-project.json` file and it will process all package directories listed in the file.

 ## `sf decomposer decompose`